thefrontside/interactors/website/docs/9-existing-interactors.md

 ## Material-UI

 If you use [`Material UI`](https://material-ui.com/) to design your apps, we have some great news!
 The interactors for each Material UI components have already been written so that you do not have to create them yourself.
-You can see each of those interactors [here](https://github.com/thefrontside/material-ui-interactors/tree/v4/src).
+You can see each of those interactors [here](https://github.com/thefrontside/interactors/tree/main/packages/material-ui).

-There is no longer a need to write complex query selectors or search for components by class; just import the corresponding `Material UI` components from the `material-ui-interactors` package and start writing your tests - it's that simple.
+There is no longer a need to write complex query selectors or search for components by class; just import the corresponding `Material UI` components from the `@interactors/material-ui` package and start writing your tests - it's that simple.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';